ipitio/closure/README.md

 ## Getting Started

-All you have to do to set a node up is copy and clone this repo, edit some variables, move the project directory to the target filesystem -- physically, over SFTP, with git, or however you prefer -- and run the kickstart script.
+All you have to do to set a node up is fork and/or clone this repo, edit some variables, move the project directory to the target filesystem however you fancy, and run the kickstart script.

 ### Definitions